opendataphilly/opendataphilly-jkan/_datasets/pbln-program-grants.md

 maintainer_email: ''
 maintainer_link: null
 maintainer_phone: null
-notes: "Philadelphia Business Lending Network (PBLN) Incentive Grant Program is an initiative to enable undercapitalized business owners to get a loan for business startup, growth, or purchase of commercial property.
+notes: 'Philadelphia Business Lending Network (PBLN) Incentive Grant Program is an initiative to enable undercapitalized business owners to get a loan for business startup, growth, or purchase of commercial property.
 This program builds on the innovative
-  Philadelphia Business Lending Network to provide additional funds in the form of grants, up to $35,000, up to 50% of loan amount, to qualifying low-to-moderate income small businesses who obtain loans through the members of Philadelphia Business Lending Network."
+  Philadelphia Business Lending Network to provide additional funds in the form of grants, up to $35,000, up to 50% of loan amount, to qualifying low-to-moderate income small businesses who obtain loans through the members of Philadelphia Business Lending Network.'
 modified: null
 organization: City of Philadelphia
 resources: